abstracted implies absorption of the mind in something other than one's surroundings, and often suggests reflection on weighty matters.

 absent-minded implies that the mind is fixed elsewhere and often refers to a habit of abstractedness.

 so absent-minded, he's been known to wear mismatched shoes

 distracted may suggest an inability to concentrate caused by worry, sorrow, or anxiety.

 was too distracted by grief to continue working

 she's been distracted about her son ever since he left on that polar expedition

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'distracted.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'distracted.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.